zx80/flask-simple-auth/README.md

 Alternate password checking schemes (eg temporary code, external LDAP server) can be plug in easily through a hook.

-[**Authorizations**](#authorization) are managed by mandatory permission declaration on a route (eg a role name, or an object access), and relies on supplied functions to check whether a user has this role or can access an object.
+[**Authorizations**](#authorization), i.e. checking whether the above who can perform a request, are managed by mandatory permission declaration on a route (eg a role name, or an object access), and relies on supplied functions to check whether a user has this role or can access an object.

 [**Parameters**](#parameters) expected in the request can be declared, their presence and type checked, and they are added automatically as named parameters